emiljdd/sentiment-analysis/docs/wells-fargo-analysis.md

-If we zoom in on negative sentiments segment, we get the frequently the used words in the word cloud.
+If we zoom in on negative sentiments segment, we get the frequently used words in the word cloud.
 And they are very negative.

 ![Negative Sentiments](https://github.com/kamarapaulb/sentiment-analysis/raw/master/images/010_negative_sentiment.PNG)